AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/mobile-sdk-epc.md

 >
 >The Adobe Experience Platform Mobile SDK for iOS supports iOS 11 or later.

-Merchants can integrate the [Adobe Experience Platform Mobile SDK](https://developer.adobe.com/client-sdks/documentation/) with their Commerce mobile app and send their Commerce [event data](events.md) to the Experience Platform edge.
+Integrating the [Adobe Experience Platform Mobile SDK](https://developer.adobe.com/client-sdks/documentation/) with the Commerce mobile app allows merchants to send Commerce  [event data](events.md) to the Experience Platform edge.

-With Commerce event data at the edge, other Adobe Experience Cloud applications can use that data.
+When Commerce event data is available at the edge, it can be accessed by other Adobe Experience Cloud applications.
 For example, you can use the data to build audiences in Real-Time CDP then [use those audiences](https://experienceleague.adobe.com/docs/commerce-admin/customers/audience-activation.html) to personalize your Commerce mobile app.

 ## Configuration